maduhu/Documentation/DFSP/subscription.md

 -----

 This service is used for mapping between the users and phone numbers.
-It is supporting the following endpoints:
+It is supporting the following **private** API calls:

 ### Add subscription ###